 - Mix the best traits of two equally well-behaved canines.

-- Negate the bad qualities by mating two different breeds or;
+- Negate the bad qualities by partnering two different breeds or;

 - Enhance the preexisting qualities by breeding two similar breeds.